Tank Man: Censorship

-A PBS interview of six experts observed that the memory of the Tiananmen Square protests appears to have faded in China, especially among younger Chinese people, due to government censorship.
+In 2006, a PBS interview of six experts observed that the memory of the Tiananmen Square protests appears to have faded in China, especially among younger Chinese people, due to government censorship.
 Images of the protest on the Internet have been censored in China.
-When undergraduate students at Beijing University, which was at the center of the incident, were shown copies of the iconic photograph 16 years later, they were "genuinely mystified".
+When undergraduate students at Beijing University, which was at the center of the incident, were shown copies of the photograph 16 years later, they were "genuinely mystified".
 One of the students said that the image was "artwork".
-It is noted in the documentary Frontline: The Tank Man that he whispered to the student next to him "89".

-It has been suggested that the "Unknown Rebel", if still alive, would never have made himself known as he may have been unaware of his international recognition due to the Chinese media suppression of events relating to the government protests.
+It has been suggested that the "Unknown Rebel", if still alive, may be unaware of his international recognition.

-At and after the events in the square, the local public security bureau treated members of the international press roughly, confiscating and destroying all the film they could find, and forced the signing of confessions to offences such as photography during martial law, punishable by long imprisonment.
+After the events in the square, the local public security bureau treated members of the international press roughly, confiscating and destroying all the film they could find, and forced journalists to sign confessions to offenses such as photography during martial law, punishable by long imprisonment.

 On August 20, 2020, a trailer for Call of Duty: Black Ops Cold War showed footage of Tank Man.
 On video platforms in China like Bilibili, the segment of the trailer was replaced with a black screen.
 The next day, Activision Blizzard released a shorter version of the trailer worldwide that did not include the scene.

 On June 4, 2021, the 32nd anniversary of the 1989 Tiananmen Square massacre, searches for the Tank Man image and videos were censored by Microsoft's Bing search engine worldwide.
 Hours after Microsoft acknowledged the issue, the search returned only pictures of tanks elsewhere in the world.
 Search engines that license results from Microsoft such as DuckDuckGo and Yahoo faced similar issues.
 Microsoft said the issue was "due to an accidental human error."
 The director of Human Rights Watch, Kenneth Roth, said the idea that it was an inadvertent error is "hard to believe".
-David Greene, Civil Liberties Director at Electronic Frontier Foundation, said that content moderation was impossible to do perfectly and "egregious mistakes are made all the time", but he further elaborated that "At worst, this was purposeful suppression at the request of a powerful state."
+David Greene, Civil Liberties Director at the Electronic Frontier Foundation, said that content moderation was impossible to do perfectly and "egregious mistakes are made all the time", but, he further elaborated, "At worst, this was purposeful suppression at the request of a powerful state."